jrief/django-formset/docs/source/activators.rst

 This is where **django-formset** steps in.
 It provides a field type for buttons named "Activator".
 This name was chosen to distinguish it from the term "Button", which is used for its representation in HTML.
-Such an :class:`formset.fields.Activator` behaves like any other Django Form field and can be used to trigger an action – more on that later.
+Such an :class:`formset.formfields.Activator` behaves like any other Django Form field and can be used to trigger an action – more on that later.
 The default widget of an ``Activator`` field is, as one might expect, the :class:`formset.widgets.Button` widget.
 An ``Activator`` can be used inside any Django ``Form`` or ``FormCollection``.
 There it behaves very similar to a normal field.
 The main difference is that it does not store any data and hence can't be initialized.
 Instead, it waits for click events which then can be intercepted by other components of the embedding ``<django-formset>``-component.